SRvSaha/CoWinVaccineSlotFinder/README.md

 ### DISCLAIMER

 #### *__DUE TO LATEST CHANGES IN THE API ACCESS POLICY BY [MoHFW](https://www.mohfw.gov.in/pdf/CoWINAPIGuidelinesFinal240521.pdf), THERE WILL BE NO MORE COMMITS/CONTRIBUTIONS/RELEASES/MAINTENANCE IN THE PROJECT.
 THE PROJECT HAS BEEN PUT ON INDEFINITE HOLD.
 GRATEFUL TO EVERY CONTRIBUTORS, SUPPORTERS, USERS THAT WE COULD HELP YOU IN THE CRISIS.
-EVEN THOUGH YOU MAY STILL USE THE APP, WE ADVISE NOT TO MISUSE IT, OTHERWISE YOU MIGHT FACE LEGAL ISSUES.
+EVEN THOUGH YOU MAY STILL USE THE APP AFTER GOING THROUGH THE [T&C](https://www.cowin.gov.in/terms-condition), WE ADVISE NOT TO MISUSE IT, OTHERWISE YOU MIGHT FACE LEGAL ISSUES.
 USE IT AT YOUR OWN RISK__*

 > **NOTE:** _Please go through the [Disclaimer](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/DISCLAIMER.md), [End User Lisence Agreement](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/EULA.md) & the [Privacy Policy](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/PRIVACYPOLICY.md), proceed further only if you accept the [Terms and Conditions](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/T&C.md) to use the Application/Software_

 ### Important:
 - This is a proof of concept project.
-I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Developed for Educational Purpose; USE IT AT YOUR OWN RISK.
-I SHOULD NOT BE DEEMED RESPONSIBLE FOR ANY LEGAL CONCERNS.**
+I do NOT endorse or encourage or condone, in any shape or form, automating any monitoring/booking tasks. **Developed for Educational Purpose; USE IT AT YOUR OWN RISK.
+I SHOULD NOT BE HELD RESPONSIBLE FOR ANY LEGAL CONCERNS.**
-- This goes without saying but, once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
-For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do.
+- _This goes without saying but, once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
+For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do._
 - Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
 - When multiple beneficiaries are added for a single registered mobile number, all beneficiaries will get the Same Dose, Same Vaccine, Same Centre and Same Slot.
 In case any of this doesn't meet the requirements, booking might not be successful.
 - While selecting beneficiaries, make sure that selected beneficiaries are all taking the same dose: either first OR second.